ryan-david8/boolean-modelling-efflux-grns/README.md

 # Dynamic Boolean Modelling of Regulatory Networks.

 Python code for the analysis of the dynamics of regulatory networks for bacterial efflux pump acrAB.
-Modules 'matplotlib' & 'graphviz' are used for visualisation with python.
+Module 'matplotlib' are used for visualisation with python.

 ## Requirements